Heights on square of modular curves: Curves, jacobians, their quotients and subvarieties

 \subsection{Modular curves}

 Here we recall a few classical facts on the minimal regular model of the modular curve $X_0 (p)$, for $p$ a prime number, over a ring of algebraic integers.
-The first general reference on this topic is~\cite{DR73}; see also \cite{CE11} or \cite{Me08}, \cite{Me11b} and references therein.
+The first general reference on this topic is~\cite{DR73}; see also \cite{CE11} or \cite{Me08}, \cite{Me11b}.